mwszekely/preact-prop-helpers/README.md

 ### useHideScroll

-Allows for hiding the scroll bar of the root HTML element without shifting the layout of the page more than adding a fow pixels of padding to the root element if necessary.
+Allows for hiding the scroll bar of the root HTML element without shifting the layout of the page more than adding a few pixels of padding to the root element if necessary.